A simple chicken liver stew is my idea of food heaven, featuring peas and mushrooms in a red wine sauce, and all in under 30 minutes!

 I love this chicken liver recipe it is simple, tasty, hearty and dirt cheap to cook.

 Admittedly offal recipes are not exactly the height of food popularity.
-Although my Pork Faggots recipe proves to be one of the most popular on my site as does my classic liver and onions recipe!
+Although my Pork Faggots recipe proves to be one of the most popular on my site.

 The relative explosion of high-end nose-to-tail restaurants over the last decade also indicates there is a change afoot for some.

-This recipe is full of big flavour.
+This recipe is full of big flavours.
 We have the iron-rich flavour of the livers, some mushrooms for earthiness and bling that up with sweet peas.

 Finally, we wrap that up in a lovely thick red wine sauce.

-The is also quick to cook, taking just 25 minutes.
-Chicken livers really do not take long to cook at all!
+This is also quick to cook, taking just 25 minutes, chicken livers do not take long to cook at all!

 Frequently Asked Questions.